-The mob will move into base-to-base contact with a target fighter within 6 Gradus and attack; roll 1D6 for each wound the fighter has already suffered.
-That fighter will receive an unavoidable wound for every roll of IV-VI.
+Attack: the mob will move into base-to-base contact with a target fighter within 6 Gradus and attack; roll 1D6 for each wound the fighter has already suffered.
+That fighter will receive an unavoidable wound for every roll of IV–VI.

-The mob will move to any point within 6 Gradus as chosen by the dominus.
+Move: the mob will move to any point within 6 Gradus as chosen by the dominus.

 Assist: the mob will move into base-to-base contact with one of the dominus’ fighters within 6 Gradus.
 That fighter can—if the player so chooses—automatically Blends with that mob as a Free, out of Activation Action.
 Otherwise it will remain in base-to-base contact with this mob until such a time the mob or fighter move or perform any other action.

 Incapacitated domini can be Kipnapped by an opposing gang.
 Any opposing gang fighter which comes into base-to-base with an Incapacitated dominus can spend one Action to grab the dominus.
 This action is considered as automatic success.
 From that point on, the dominus must remain in base-to-base contact with his captor as it moves about the field of play.
 The captor suffers a penalty of -2 Gradus whilst carrying a Kipnapped dominus.
 A fighter with 2 Flesh is not considered strong enough to carry a dominus.
 If a captor reaches its own table edge with a captive dominus, that dominus is considered to have been Kipnapped.

 A fighter carrying a Kidnapped dominus may only perform one Action (Move, Attack, Bind, Pray) per Activation.
 A fighter carrying a dominus cannot charge.
 A fighter carrying a dominus cannot use a Sling coin.